Genu Varum & Bow Leg Correction inPune

 Treating Underlying Conditions:

-• Rickets: Vitamin D and calcium supplementation, dietary improvements, and adequate sunlight exposure
+• Rickets: Treatment of bow legs caused by rickets includes vitamin D and calcium supplementation, dietary improvements, and adequate sunlight exposure

-• Blount’s disease: May require bracing in early stages or surgery if detected late or severe
+• Blount’s disease: May require bracing in early stages or bow leg surgery if detected late or in severe cases

-Bracing: Special orthotic devices may be used to guide bone growth in specific cases.
+Bracing: Special orthotic devices may be used to guide bone growth and correct leg alignment in specific cases.

-Surgery: Reserved for severe, progressive, or unresponsive cases.
+Surgery: Reserved for severe, progressive, or unresponsive genu varum cases.
 Procedures may include:

 Supportive Care